bevyengine/bevy-website/release-content/0.14/release-notes/10164_Meshlet_rendering_initial_feature.md

 Next, preprocess your `Mesh` into a `MeshletMesh`.
 Currently, this needs to be done manually via `MeshletMesh::from_mesh()`(again, you need the `meshlet_processor` feature enabled).
 This step is fairly slow, and should be done once ahead of time, and then saved to an asset file.
 Note that there are limitations on the types of meshes and materials supported, make sure to read the docs.

 Automatic GLTF/scene conversions via Bevy's asset preprocessing system is planned, but unfortunately did not make the cut in time for this release.
 For now, you'll have to come up with your own asset conversion and management system.
-If you are able to come up with a good system, let us know!
+If you come up with a good system, let us know!

 Now, spawn your entities.
 In the same vein as `MeshMaterialBundle`, there's a `MeshletMeshMaterialBundle`, which uses a `MeshletMesh` instead of the typical `Mesh`.